 Although a caregiver’s work varies with different sets of duties each day, there are some basic tasks that remain the same when caring for a parent or senior loved one.

 Take a look at these top duties of a caregiver to learn more about caregiver responsibilities and the rewards that come from caring for a loved one:

-Does your parent have prescription medication or need help with pain management?
-Meet with a doctor who can assess your loved one and create a medical care plan so that you can provide medical assistance at home.
+Does your parent have a prescription medication or need help with pain management?
+Meet with a doctor who can assess him or her and create a medical care plan so that you can provide medical assistance at home.

-Assist your loved one with their basic needs, which could include: bathing, grooming and toileting.
+Assist your parent or senior loved one with their basic needs, which could include: bathing, grooming and toileting.

 In the midst of all these duties, it’s easy to forget one of the most important parts of caregiving — companionship.
 Focus on how rewarding it is to care for your parent and know how thankful they are to have you too.
 When you are challenged, these inspirational caregiver tips can help you put things back into perspective.

-Finally, look at your loved one’s care plans, monitor the performance of their care and speak with a medical professional if any adjustments need to be made.
+Look at your parent’s care plans, monitor the performance of their care and speak with a medical professional if any adjustments need to be made.

-These duties are essential caregiving tasks, but it’s also important to remember to adjust them as necessary for the parent or senior that you’re caring for.
+These duties are essential caregiving tasks, but it’s also important to remember to adjust them as necessary for the parent or senior loved one that you’re caring for.

 What has your caregiving journey been like with your parent?
-Do you have any caregiving duties that you would like to add to this list?
-Share your suggestions with us in the comments below.
+What other caregiving duties would you add to this list?
+We’d like to hear your stories in the comments below.